duncan/dev/public/software/web-assembly-pixie-dust.md

 ---
-title: Is WebAssembly magic pixie dust
+title: Is WebAssembly magic pixie dust?
 emoji: 🪄
 description: Can you really replace JavaScript with Wasm and watch things get instantly faster?
 Like everything, it depends.
 date: 2021-04-21T10:30